What is Plaster of Paris?

 During Burial Services

 In the medical field, Plaster of Paris is still frequently utilized a mould and casts.
-Plaster of Paris is generally utilized as a plaster to join broken bones; a bandage soaked with plaster is added to water and afterwards folded over the broken part of the body, setting into a protective and supportive coating, known as an orthopaedic cast.
+Plaster of Paris is generally utilized as a plaster to join broken bones; a bandage soaked with plaster is added to water and afterwards folded over the broken part of the body, setting into a protective and supportive coating, known as an orthopedic cast.

 Different kinds of moulds and prototypes are made with the help of plaster of Paris.
 Plaster of Paris is also utilized in radiotherapy for manufacturing individualized immobilization shells for patients.
 The bandages of plaster are utilized to develop an impression of a patient’s head and neck, and then the paste of plaster is utilized to fill the impression and produce a plaster dummy.